Aliyah diary: 1. Preparation in America

 After spending hours on their “English” website where the drop down to select a city doesn’t work, I called a relative in Israel.
 Even in Hebrew you can’t select the options you want, get to the end of a long list of pages, and something invariably doesn’t work.
 I don’t have an Israeli credit card and worse, I don’t have an Israeli cellular phone number which is a requirement to get a cellular phone number (!???!).
 The relative reached a very nice lady over the phone who set us up with all the phone-lines and sim cards we need.
 There are no e-sims though.

-My American numbers are coverted to Google voice numbers or VOIP (voice over internet protocol) phone numbers so I can use them just the same wherever I am.
+My American numbers are converted to Google voice numbers or VOIP (voice over internet protocol) phone numbers so I can use them just the same wherever I am.
 Especially with the 75+ crowd, I’m having a lot of trouble getting people to understand that I can make and receive calls just the same.
 No, you don’t need to answer the office phone for me.
 No, you don’t need to dial differently to reach me.
 Phone numbers are no longer linked to particular physical switching station where an operator plugs wire into a jack for a particular extension … it’s software, people.
 A phone number isn’t much different than a URL for a website – it’s just a shorthand to reach a particular device on the internet.

 Buying products from outside of Israel